Annapurna Base Camp Trek Via Poon Hill

 Enjoy the 360-degree views of the Annapurna ranges.

 Annapurna Sanctuary, from where you will see incredible 360-degree views of the Annapurna ranges.
 And above the massive Annapurna glacier.
-Collecting lifetime experience, we retrace from Annapurna Base camp to Chomrong and then to the Jhinu Danda, where it is the natural hot spring, and you can enjoy the small bath pools from here.
+Collecting lifetime experience, we retrace from Annapurna Base camp to Chomrong and then to the Jhinu Danda, where is the natural hot spring, and you can enjoy the small bath pools from here.
 The trail leads to a rhododendron forest and passes through charming villages of Nepal’s ethnic communities of the Gurung & Magar.

 Generally, the Annapurna Base camp trek via Poon Hill is considered moderate trekking.
 Because our trek will be at a high altitude but not on a steep path, September, October, November, December, March, April, May, and February will be the most favorable time to trek in this region.